greg-raven/Department-21/_posts/2008-11-05-neighborhood-quiz.md

 —-
-title: 'Welcome to the neighborhood'
+title: "Welcome to the neighborhood"
 author: 'Noam Sain'
 layout: post
 —-

 How to score: 0 if the statement is never true, 1 if it is rarely true, 2 if it is sometimes true, and 3 if it is always true.

-1. ___ Conversations often begin with “Put the gun down, and then we can talk”.
+1. ___ Conversations often begin with "Put the gun down, and then we can talk".

 2. ___ The school principal has your number on speed-dial.